-Music at Crackley is all inclusive and children are actively encouraged to be part of the many groups.
-There is a thriving choral group, rock group, chamber choir, and orchestra, as well as groups for recorder, flute and percussion with over 100 children receiving tuition in these instruments.
+Music is all inclusive and children are actively encouraged to become part of the choral group, chamber choir and orchestra.

-There are a number of concerts throughout the year where children are encouraged to perform in addition to celebration assemblies.
-Our drama/music productions at the end of the year are extremely enjoyable and the children get to perform at a local theatre with an orchestra.
+Children are encouraged to perform at the Friday celebration assemblies.
+There are also a number of concerts throughout the year where children have the opportunity to perform.
+Whole school productions at the end of the year are extremely enjoyable and the children perform on the main stage at the Spa Centre, in Leamington Spa, with full sound and lighting as well as a live orchestra.